Quảng Ngãi province: Industry

 Quảng Ngãi City is a secondary industrial center of the South Central Coast with processing of agricultural products and production of some paper and machinery.
 Other products include beer (38.3 million litres in 2007), textiles (5,577 pieces), bricks (303 million), chemical fertilizer (24kt), and hand farming tools (352,000 pieces).
-Furniture is produced in Quảng Ngãi as a major export product, accounting for 11.475 million US$ in 2007.
+Furniture is produced in Quảng Ngãi as an export product, accounting for 11.475 million US$ in 2007.

 Industrial GDP has more than tripled between 2000 and 2007, growing by an average yearly rate of 18.64%.
 This was the second highest growth rate in the South Central Coast after Bình Thuận province.
 Industry has grown even faster since then, due in large part to the Dung Quat Economic Zone.
 The Dung Quất Refinery, Vietnam's first oil refinery, started production in February 2009.
 In the same year, industrial gross output increased by 144.7% and the share of industry in the province's GDP surged from 36.2% in 2008 to 46.3% in 2009.
-This share is higher than that of other provinces in the region and even slightly higher than that of Đà Nẵng.
+This share is higher than that of other provinces in the region and higher than that of Da Nang.
 The province's prospects for industry may also be changing outside Dung Quat Economic Zone.
-Vinatex bought Đại Cát Tường, a formerly bankrupt textile manufacturer, in 2011 and plans to expand its production in Quảng Ngãi significantly.
+Vinatex bought Đại Cát Tường, a formerly bankrupt textile manufacturer, in 2011 and plans to expand its production in Quảng Ngãi.

 Quảng Ngãi's industry was dominated by the state sector (mostly centrally managed companies) until 2005, after which most of the state industry was (officially) privatized.
-The state sector's share decreased from 2/3 in 2000 to around 1/8 in 2007, while there was also a restructuring within the state sector from central state to locally managed state enterprises.
+The state sector's share decreased from 2/3 in 2000 to around 1/8 in 2007, while there was a restructuring within the state sector from central state to locally managed state enterprises.